 Marblehead also has innovative businesses with a reach beyond its borders, such as C.W.
 Hood Yachts, RibCraft, Zurn Yacht Design, and Admiral (formerly HarborMoor).
-Entrepreneurs also serve the local boating community, including Mid-Harbor Launch and Jordan's Launch, or those who want to become part of the boating community, such as Sail Satori and Little Harbor Boathouse.
+Entrepreneurs also serve the local boating community, including Mid-Harbor Launch and Jordan's Launch, or those who want to become part of the boating community, such as Satori Sailing and Little Harbor Boathouse.
 Support for these and other emerging businesses is critical to diversifying the economy of the harbor.

 Tourism is part of a Marblehead's harbor economy.
 In addition to the existing walking tours, SUP rentals, and other ways of interacting with the harbor, opportunities identified during this process include increasing temporary moorings for transient boaters and directing those boaters to businesses at State Street Landing and downtown.
-On-water harbor tours and other excursions, for example building on existing destinations such as Brown's Island and Gerry Island, could also be an opportunity for attracting visitors to Marblehead with a broader range of experiences, but space is an issue.
+On-water harbor tours and other excursions, for example building on existing destinations such as Brown's Island and Gerry Island, could also be an opportunity for attracting visitors to Marblehead with a broader range of experiences, but space to dock the excursion boats may be an issue.